thelucid/tache/README.md

 # Tache
-## Full Mustache implementation with safe views for end users
+## Full Mustache implementation with safe views for end user applications

 Tache is a **full [Mustache](http://mustache.github.com/) implementation** with the *addition* of 'safe views'.